Thomashighbaugh/fiction-fabricator/readme.md

 ### Running the Application

+> Note:
-This application is a command-line tool for the time being as my interest is in generating text files with it, not reading them in an application window as I can do that with programs I don't have to maintain.
+> This application is a command-line tool for the time being as my interest is in generating text files with it, not reading them in an application window as I can do that with programs I don't have to maintain.

 Initiate it using: